lanweiyi/leaf_Leaf-recognition/README.md

 license: license.md

-technology blogs: all the py files in the folder
+technology blogs: all the py files in the folder named project

 research report: research_paper.pdf